 Together, you and our team will create a remedy that fits your specific needs.
 We don’t believe in providing one-size-fits-all services because each customer is unique, but you can combine services to design the perfect workplace for your company.
 If you have any questions or want some guidance with this decision, please don’t hesitate to get in touch with me today.

 It’s hardly rocket science to figure out how much everything will cost.
 The first stage is determining how much money will be needed, and there is more to fit-outs than meets the eye.

 UNDERSTANDING THE SCOPE OF WORKS

-One of the first things that anyone considering a move will notice is how much it costs to setup their new home.
+One of the first things that anyone considering a move will notice is how much it costs to set up their new home.
 But what about those less obvious expenses?
 Lighting, electrical wiring and mechanical services (air conditioning) can all add up without careful planning ahead of time.

 The items you need for your office might not be the first ones that come to mind, but they are critical in making a workplace effective.
-These products and others like audiovisual equipment, data/communications and security can make up significant costs of an interior design project – so it’s important to take them into consideration when planning out changes or upgrades!
+These products and others like audiovisual equipment, data/communications and security can make up the high costs of an interior design project – so it’s important to take them into consideration when planning out changes or upgrades!

 Here is a quick checklist of the items you’ll need to factor into your office fit-out costs.

 - Reception and waiting areas